Ben Hur (2003 film)

 Ben Hur is a 2003 animated drama film based on the 1880 novel Ben-Hur: A Tale of the Christ, by Lew Wallace.
-It is the fourth film adaptation of the novel following the 1907 silent short film, the 1925 silent film, and the Academy Award-winning 1959 film.
+It is the fourth film adaptation of the novel, the prior three of which were the 1907 silent short film, the 1925 silent film, and the Academy Award-winning 1959 film.

 Charlton Heston's production company, Agamemnon Films (in association with GoodTimes Entertainment), produced this direct-to-video animated version of the story, with Heston himself reprising his role as the title character.
 It would prove to be his final film role before his death in 2008.

 Synopsis

 The animated version tells the same story as the 1959 film, with some differences.
 The story begins with Balthazar waiting in the desert for the two other wise men for a journey to Bethlehem.
-The story of Ben-Hur begins 30 years after the birth of Christ.
+The story of Ben-Hur begins 30 years after the birth of Jesus.

 In contrast to the 1925 and 1959 versions, the face of Jesus is shown and his words are heard in this film.